By Dr. Becker

 For example – we put Meredith behind the counter in the reception area, in a confined space, with from one to four people right there with her at all times.
-But no one was actively focusing on Meredith, and she relieved herself right there behind the counter.
+When no one was actively focusing on Meredith, she relieved herself right there behind the counter.

 What should we have done, since we couldn't realistically engage with her every minute she was with us?
 We should have used a crate.

 Some dog parents believe crates are a bad thing.
 Not true!
 The fact is a crate is actually a very natural, normal habitat for a dog, as long as your pup doesn't associate it with punishment.